jangler/faunatone/docs/commands.md

 provided for `MidiOutPortNumber` in `config.settings.csv`, *not* the port number itself.

+**MIDI mode...** - Insert a directive to change the MIDI mode used by this track's output.

 ## Edit

 **Go to beat...** - Scroll to a given beat (integers not required) without